pattichis/projects/proposal.md

     papers or links to the papers that you will be using.
 This will allow me to review them with you.

-**Project proposal assessment**

-The goal of this assignment is to prepare you for a successful project.
-This first assignment requires drafts of your material that will be reviewed in face-to-face meetings.
-The assignment will be graded based on the following simplified metric for ***each project component*** listed below:

--   **Approved:** Substantial effort has been demonstrated in preparing the material.

--   **Needs improvement:** Some effort has been demonstrated but significant material is lacking.

--   **Not approved:** Very little effort has been demonstrated.

-In addition to the above, your proposal draft will be graded based on:

 -   **Flow:** There needs to be a flow among the different parts of the proposal project.
 They should not contradict each other.

 -   **Connections:** I need to see the connections between the different portions of your paper.
 You should not ignore how the pieces connect to each other.

+**Project proposal assessment**

+The goal of this assignment is to prepare you for a successful project.
+This first assignment requires drafts of your material that will be reviewed in an online one-to-one meeting.